neulab/newlang-tech/named-entity-recognition/README.md

 ## Training a Named Entity Recognition System

-There are several NER models that can be trained, the popular ones are:
-* CNN-BiLSTM-CRF model: words are encoded using words and character embeddings, then passed into a BiLSTM model to obtain a richer representation, before using the Conditional Random Field for token classification.
-There are many open source tools, one of the popular ones are [NCRF++](https://github.com/jiesutd/NCRFpp).

-* Fine-tuning pre-trained language models like BERT: You can use the official token classification code from [HuggingFace Transformers](https://github.com/huggingface/transformers/tree/master/examples/pytorch/token-classification).
+There are several NER models that can be trained, the best approach is fine-tuning pre-trained language models like BERT: You can use the official token classification code from [HuggingFace Transformers](https://github.com/huggingface/transformers/tree/master/examples/pytorch/token-classification).
 Fine-tuned LM produces the state-of-the-art for this task.
 For other languages apart from English, you need to use multilingual variants of the pre-trained LM e.g mBERT, XLM-RoBERTa, InfoXLM, RemBERT, etc.

-TODO: This should be filled in.

 ## Evaluating Entity Recognition Accuracy

 Accuracy of NER is measured using span F1-score i.e the model is penalized if it cannot sequentially detect a span of entities e.g "New York".
 Just correctly identifying "York" will result in incorrect prediction of both "New" and "York".